 Firstly, you may see either some "hot pixels" appear in your photos.
 These hot pixels appear as over bright pixels in darker areas of the image and are normally green, red or yellow, and are caused in various ways.
 Long exposures, for example, can cause the appearance by almost overworking the pixels.
 Most cameras, over time, develop one or two and are rarely noticeable.

-They can also be caused by the rise in temperature of the sensor due to excessive exposure to the sun and its heat (75 degrees approx) so have a break in between shots.
+They can also be caused by the rise in temperature of the sensor.
+This is due to excessive exposure to the sun and its heat (75 degrees approx) so have a break in between shots.

-For more info on these naughty pixels, check out Digital Camera Experiments.
+For more info on these naughty pixels, check out Digital Camera Experiments (site gone, link dead).
 If you intend to have the sun as a major feature in your shots, it is important to protect your eyes.
 You can either use a polarizing filter on the lens to lessen the glare or wear sunglasses when looking through the viewfinder.

 Another great tip is this.
-The chances are that you will get a small aperture from your cameras metering when aiming at the sun, and if your camera has the function, use the “Depth of Field Preview” button.
+The chances are that you will get a small aperture from your cameras metering when aiming at the sun.
+If your camera has the function, use the "Depth of Field Preview" button.
 This will shut the aperture to its smallest point thus dulling the effects and brightness of the sun while you compose and shoot.

-Also, using a telephoto lens will give the impression of a huge sun, especially if you have some foreground interest, but beware, the telephoto will also magnify the harmful effects too.
+Also, using a telephoto lens will give the impression of a huge sun, especially if you have some foreground interest.
+However, beware because the telephoto will also magnify the harmful effects too.

-In these days of “I want it now and I want it cheap”, more and more gimmicky gadgets and gizmo’s are hitting the shops tempting us with their technology based marvels.
+In these days of "I want it now and I want it cheap", more and more gimmicky gadgets and gizmo's are hitting the shops.
+The are tempting us with their technology based marvels.

-My initial impression is that this goes against the whole point of the progress of digital photography, which is to have a camera that you can use again and again for NO cost once you have bought the camera and memory card.
+My initial impression is that this goes against the whole point of the progress of digital photography.
+That is to have a camera that you can use again and again for NO cost once you have bought the camera and memory card.

-With disposables, no matter how cheap they are, you have to buy again and again and will eventually spend the same as if you were to buy a proper, fully operational digital camera.
+With disposable cameras, no matter how cheap they are, you have to buy again and again.
+You will eventually spend the same as if you were to buy a proper, fully operational digital camera.

 For a lot of people, these benefits are enough to start a craze of sorts with these new cameras.
 But before you go ahead, what about the downsides?